-Once in Portage Park in Chicago for the thrilling Olympic qualifying races, things didn’t turn out as planned at all when it came to the 100 meters race.
-The 200 meters freestyle race was better, where he, after having finished the trials, felt as if he had enough energy left in him to increase his pace in the final race.
+Once in Portage Park in Chicago for the thrilling Olympic qualifying races, things didn’t turn out as planned at all when it came to the 100 meter race.
+The 200m freestyle race was better; after having finished the trials, he felt as if he had enough energy left in him to increase his pace in the final race.
 Nevertheless, it turned out that he didn’t have the margins on his side.
 His trial time of 1:55.9, which had been sufficient for a third place at the previous Olympic qualifiers, meant that he came in ninth, only five hundredths of a second from being able to swim in the final race.

-In the trials for the abhorrent 400 meters, Krumpholz swam in lane six in the same heat as Olympic champion Mike Burton, who was naturally swimming in the middle lane.
-Haines didn’t hope for the final, but that Krumpholz would beat his personal record.
-Perhaps a time under 4:04?
+In the trials for the abhorrent 400 meters, Krumpholz swam in lane six in the same heat as Olympic champion Mike Burton, who was of course swimming in the middle lane.
+Haines didn’t hope for the final, but that Krumpholz would beat his personal record—perhaps a time under 4:04?
 But the race turned out better than that.
-Krumpholz was charging ahead and his swimming looked both relaxed and powerful at the same time.
-When the speaker announced that the split times were at world record speed, the surprised swimmers in the stands started cheering.
-The 400 meters freestyle world record was one of only a few not held by an American.
+Krumpholz was charging ahead and his swimming looked relaxed and powerful at the same time.
+When the speaker announced that the split times were at world record speeds, the surprised swimmers in the stands started cheering.
+The 400m freestyle world record was one of only a few not held by an American.
 In February that same year, Brad Cooper from Australia had reduced the world record of American Tom McBreen to 4:01.7 at the early Australian Olympic qualifiers.

 The advantage of having early qualifiers, like in Australia, is that they give the swimmers who’ve qualified plenty of time to prepare for the Olympics.
 An argument against early qualifiers is that there is a risk of missing out on swimmers with steep development curves, such as Kurt Krumpholz.
 The water polo player heard the noise from the stands, but it wasn’t until he glanced inwards after the 300 meter turn that he realized that the crowd was cheering for him.
 The favorite Mike Burton was far behind, 7–8 meters.
 This gave Krumpholz enough energy to give everything he had in the two final lengths.
-Once he touched the plate, he could cheer alongside the crowd over his sensational swimming: 4:00.11, a new world record – by a water polo player!
+Once he touched the plate, he could cheer alongside the crowd over his sensational swimming: 4:00.11, a new world record—by a water polo player!

-However, at the evening finals, Coach Haines saw a completely different swimmer getting up on the starting block.
-Instead of the eager full-blood swimmer of the trials, he saw a young man with the world on his shoulders.
+However, in the evening finals, Coach Haines saw a completely different swimmer getting up on the starting block.
+Instead of the eager full-strength swimmer of the trials, he saw a young man with the world on his shoulders.
 Krumpholz finished sixth in the final race with a time of 4:03.82.
 This time corresponded to the goal they’d set up ahead of the Olympic qualifiers, but it was definitely a terrible anticlimax after his sensational trial race.
 No Olympics.

 Kurt Krumpholz recovered and continued swimming and playing water polo.
-He won the silver medal in 200 meters freestyle at the world championships in Belgrade 1973, where he also won the gold medal in the relay race over the same distance.
-He won the US championships twice with his UCLA, where he coached both swimming and water polo after he finished his athletic career.
-His son JW won the Olympic silver medal in water polo in Beijing 2008.
+He won the silver medal in 200m freestyle at the world championships in Belgrade 1973 where he also won the gold medal in the relay race over the same distance.
+He won the U.S. championships twice with his UCLA, where he coached both swimming and water polo after he finished his athletic career.
+His son J.W. won the Olympic silver medal in water polo in Beijing 2008.

 However, Krumpholz wasn’t the fastest water polo player.
-This title instead goes to fellow American Brad Schumacher, who won two Olympic relay golds in Atlanta in 1996, to then coming in sixth with his water polo team four years later in Athens.
+That title instead goes to fellow American Brad Schumacher, who won two Olympic relay golds in Atlanta in 1996, then came in sixth with his water polo team four years later in Athens.